ltn22/yang-evol/draft-toutain-schc-universal-option.md

 ~~~~
 {: #fig-proto-id title="Rule including options ID." artwork-align="center"}

-In this example, option numbers 11 (URI-Path) and 15 (URI-Query) are directly specified, along with their position and direction, providing clear identification of which CoAP options are being compressed without requiring predefined FIDs for each option type.
+In this example, option identifiers 11 (URI-Path) and 15 (URI-Query) are directly specified, along with their position and direction, providing clear identification of which CoAP options are being compressed without requiring predefined FIDs for each option type.

 #Data Model Implementation Challenges